React Tutorial

 </ul>

-For convenience, the database
+For convenience, the ledger

 object is attached to the useLiveQuery